shunliz/AWS-certificate/ec2.md

 **Q. I’m not an FPGA developer, how do I get started with F1 instances?**

 Customers can get started with F1 instances by selecting an accelerator from the AWS Marketplace, provided by AWS Marketplace sellers, and launching an F1 instance with that AMI.
 The AMI includes all of the software and APIs for that accelerator.
 AWS manages programming the FPGA with the AFI for that accelerator.
 Customers do not need any FPGA experience or knowledge to use these accelerators.
 They can work completely at the software API level for that accelerator.

+**Q. Does AWS provide a developer kit?**

+Yes.
+The Hardware Development Kit \(HDK\) includes simulation tools and simulation models for developers to simulate, debug, build, and register their acceleration code.
+The HDK includes code samples, compile scripts, debug interfaces, and many other tools you will need to develop the FPGA code for your F1 instances.
+You can use the HDK either in an AWS provided AMI, or in your on-premises development environment.
+These models and scripts are available publically with an AWS account.

+**Q. Can I use the HDK in my on-premises development environment?**

+Yes.
+You can use the Hardware Development Kit HDK either in an AWS-provided AMI, or in your on-premises development environment.